JieGH/The-Ruler-of-Tsetlin-Automaton/README.md

 # The-Ruler-of-Tsetlin-Automaton

-This project is a visualised demo of Tsetlin Automaton.
+This project is a visualised demo / Art Work of Tsetlin Automaton.
 The Tselin Automaton algorithm was proposed by Michael Lvovitch Tsetlin.
+An another Tsetlin art work can be view in:

 The algoritum of Tsetlin Automaton can be found in: https://github.com/cair/convolutional-tsetlin-machine

 A newly invented AI algorithm Tsetlin Machine had been proposed by Dr Ole-Christoffer GranmoTsetlin and his team.
 The details of this algorithm can be found in